Autumn Fest

 With food from: Cj’s Navajo Frybread & La Unica Food Truck

-*For artists interested in having a booth, please contact Maggie Ohnesorgen at [email protected] or call 520-686-1336. (interested O’odham artist will be given priority)
+*For artists interested in having a booth, applications are still being accepted, please contact Maggie Ohnesorgen at [email protected] or call 520-686-1336. (interested O’odham artist will be given priority)

 -